What is CSAT and How to Calculate It

 Your CSAT score is delivered with percentages.
 A score of 100% suggests total customer satisfaction while 0% means a complete dissatisfaction.

-If you use a CSAT software like Refiner, the tool will calculate the CSAT score for you.
+If you use a CSAT software like Refiner, the tool will calculate the CSAT score (the primary CSAT metric) for you.
 However, in case if you need to crunch the numbers manually, the formula to use is:

 (The number of satisfied customers (i.e., people who have responded by selecting the option 4 or 5)/ Number of survey responses) x 100 = % of satisfied customers